 - For patients with mental or physical disabilities – Young children or individuals with physical or mental disabilities who are unable to cooperate for dental treatment can benefit from these services.

 St. Louis Sedation, Sleep & Special Needs Dentistry

-Your initial oral examination includes a visual examination, charting, diagnosis and treatment recommendations.
-We will also take x-rays, which includes the panoramic x-ray for proper diagnosis of the anterior (front) and posterior (back) teeth as well as the bite-wing x-ray series for proper diagnosis of proximal decay of posterior teeth.
+Your initial oral examination includes a visual examination, charting, diagnosis, and treatment recommendations.
+We will also take x-rays, which include the panoramic x-ray for proper diagnosis of the anterior (front) and posterior (back) teeth as well as the bite-wing x-ray series for proper diagnosis of proximal decay of posterior teeth.

 There are different levels of sedation for each patient.
 The sedation method for an individual is determined on the patient’s medical history and current physical and mental health.
 We will discuss these options during your visit.